esp-rs/book/src/writing-your-own-application/no-std-applications/index.md

 Examples shown here usually apply to ESP32-C3 using the [ESP32-C3-DevKit-RUST-1] board.

-You can use any other ESP32, ESP32-C3, ESP32-S2 or ESP32-S3 development board but smaller code changes and configuration changes might be needed.
+You can use any other ESP32, ESP32-C3, ESP32-S2, or ESP32-S3 development board but smaller code changes and configuration changes might be needed.

-Also this section of the book will only cover working locally.
+Also, this section of the book will only cover working locally.

 [esp-hal]: https://github.com/esp-rs/esp-hal